Goodness-of-fit tests for Laplace, Gaussian and exponential power distributions based on $\lambda$-th power skewness and kurtosis: Supplementary material (proofs)

 When $(k,\lambda) = (3,1)$, we have to be a bit more careful.
-Indeed, Lemma \ref{lem:standard.ULLN} cannot be applied to $U_3$ in this case because the log term implies that, for any $\delta > 0$, $\sup_{\bb{t}\in B_{\delta}[\bb{\kappa}]} |U_3(x,\bb{t})| = \infty$ for all $x\in B_{\delta}[\mu]$, and thus (A.2) cannot be satisfied.
-Instead, we use the result from \ref{sec:new.ULLN}, which is a consequence of a uniform law of large numbers developed in \cite{MR3842623} for summands that blow up.
-By using successively Jensen's inequality, Fubini's theorem, the triangle inequality and Lemma \ref{lem:example.1}, we have
+Indeed, Lemma~\ref{lem:standard.ULLN} cannot be applied to $U_3$ in this case because the log term implies that, for any $\delta > 0$, $\sup_{\bb{t}\in B_{\delta}[\bb{\kappa}]} |U_3(x,\bb{t})| = \infty$ for all $x\in B_{\delta}[\mu]$, and thus ({\rm C.2}) cannot be satisfied.
+Instead, we use Lemma~\ref{lem:example.1} below (again, this will be proved independently of Proposition~\ref{prop:MLE.score.asymptotics.Taylor}), which is a consequence of a uniform law of large numbers developed in \cite{MR3842623} for summands that blow up.
+By using successively Jensen's inequality, Fubini's theorem, the triangle inequality and Lemma~\ref{lem:example.1}, we have

 By Markov's inequality, this yields, for $\lambda = 1$,